ivancuric/js-perf/README.md

 <script src="main-bundle.js">
 ```

 Then there's the topic of transpiled code and polyfills.
-If you are writing modern javascript, you're prob
+If you are writing modern javascript, you're probably using babel
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQxMzcyNDk5LDM1MjIzNTU5MywtNzY5NT
+eyJoaXN0b3J5IjpbLTExMDQ1NzkwMTcsMzUyMjM1NTkzLC03Nj
-E1NDJdfQ==
+k1MTU0Ml19
 -->